raganwald-deprecated/faux/README.md

 <a target="_blank" href="http://min.us/mvkEt6y#1"><img src="http://i.min.us/jeaApo.png" border="0"/></a>

 [Misadventure][play] is a little game in the style of [Adventure][a].
 Misadventure is written in Javascript and runs entirely in the browser.
 Misadventure is written in standard Model-View-Controller style, making heavy use of the [Faux][f] and [Backbone.js][b] libraries.
-A three part code review has been written:
+Here's a four-part code review:

 1. Misadventure, Part I: [Overview][pi]
 2. Misadventure, Part II: [controller.wake()][pii]
 3. Misadventure, Part III: [Models and Views][piii]
+3. Misadventure, Part IV: [Class Loading][pic]

 **note**